lxde/lxde.github.io/join.md

 #### Promote LXDE

-Write about LXDE, publish fotos, videos or any media you can think of.
+Write about LXDE, publish photos, videos or any media you can think of.
 LXDE performs well on energy saving computers such as mobile devices and other low powered devices.
 Not everyone knows about this.
 LXDE is useful and can help many people in their lives.
 Support the community and promote LXDE.
 Write about